drsagher/MVIT/Courses/Software_Engineering/Lesson_01/Readme.md

-# Software Engineering: Definition and Explanation
+# Lesson 01 Software Engineering: Definition and Explanation

 ## Definition:
 Software engineering is the systematic application of engineering principles, methods, and tools to the design, development, testing, deployment, and maintenance of software systems.
 It emphasizes structured processes, collaboration, and quality assurance to create reliable, efficient, and scalable software solutions that meet user and stakeholder requirements.